spack/spack/lib/spack/docs/basic_usage.rst

     -  python patches a8c52415a8b03c0e5f28b5d52ae498f7a7e602007db2b9554df28cd5685839b8
     +  python patches 0d98e93189bc278fbc37a50ed7f183bd8aaf249a8e1670a465f0db6bb4f8cf87
     @@ version @@
-    -  openssl Version(1.0.2u)
+    -  openssl 1.0.2u
-    +  openssl Version(1.1.1k)
+    +  openssl 1.1.1k
-    -  python Version(2.7.8)
+    -  python 2.7.8
-    +  python Version(3.8.11)
+    +  python 3.8.11

-Let's say that we were only interested in one kind of attribute above, versions!
+Let's say that we were only interested in one kind of attribute above, ``version``.
 We can ask the command to only output this attribute.
-To do this, you'd add the ``-a`` for attribute parameter, which defaults to all.
+To do this, you'd add the ``--attribute`` for attribute parameter, which defaults to all.
 Here is how you would filter to show just versions:

 .. code-block:: console

-    $ spack diff -a version python@2.7.8 python@3.8.11
+    $ spack diff --attribute version python@2.7.8 python@3.8.11
     ==> Warning: This interface is subject to change.

     --- python@2.7.8/tsxdi6gl4lihp25qrm4d6nys3nypufbf
     +++ python@3.8.11/yjtseru4nbpllbaxb46q7wfkyxbuvzxx
     @@ version @@
-    -  openssl Version(1.0.2u)
+    -  openssl 1.0.2u
-    +  openssl Version(1.1.1k)
+    +  openssl 1.1.1k
-    -  python Version(2.7.8)
+    -  python 2.7.8
-    +  python Version(3.8.11)
+    +  python 3.8.11

-And you can add as many attributes as you'd like with multiple `-a`.
+And you can add as many attributes as you'd like with multiple `--attribute` arguments (for lots of attributes, you can use ``-a`` for short).
 Finally, if you want to view the data as json (and possibly pipe into an output file) just add ``--json``:

 .. code-block:: console

     $ spack diff --json python@2.7.8 python@3.8.11

-This data will be much longer because along with the differences for A vs. B and B vs. A, we also capture the intersection.
+This data will be much longer because along with the differences for ``A`` vs. ``B`` and ``B`` vs. ``A``, the JSON output also showsthe intersection.

 ------------------------